A Tribute to the Father of Modern Rocketry.

-This original exhibition, on view daily in Castle Gould’s Club G starting Saturday, August 31, is comprised of archival photos of the space travel pioneer and his early rockets; it reveals the tremendous impact that Goddard had on future space travel and profiles his pivotal relationships with Daniel and Florence Guggenheim and their son, Harry, and Charles Lindbergh.
+This original exhibition, open daily in Castle Gould’s Club G, is comprised of archival photos of the space travel pioneer and his early rockets; it reveals the tremendous impact that Goddard had on future space travel and profiles his pivotal relationships with Daniel and Florence Guggenheim and their son, Harry, and Charles Lindbergh.

 Goddard was the first scientist who not only realized the potentialities of missiles and space flight but also contributed directly in bringing them to practical realization.
 Goddard had a rare talent in both creative science and practical engineering. – NASA.gov

 Board Meeting of the Guggenheim Fund for the Promotion of Aeronautics at Hempstead House, 1928

 Seated L-R: John D. Ryan, Daniel Guggenheim, Orville Wright, W.F.
 Durant

 Standing L-R: J.W.
 Miller, F.T.
 Davison, Elihu Root, Jr., H.I.
 Cone, Charles A. Lindbergh, Harry F. Guggenheim, Robert A. Millikan Photo by Mason, Port Washington, NY